Michael Lerner (rabbi): History

-Beyt Tikkun was founded in 1996 by Rabbi Michael Lerner, and is loosely affiliated with Lerner's Tikkun magazine.
+Beyt Tikkun was founded in 1996 by Lerner and is loosely affiliated with his Tikkun magazine.
 It describes itself as a "hallachic community bound by Jewish law".

 Beyt Tikkun has no building of its own, and the San Francisco Chronicle as well as The New York Times called it the "synagogue-without-walls in San Francisco and Berkeley".

-In 2010 Lerner, recovering from cancer and needing to avoid commuting to San Francisco where he used to spend Shabbat so that he could avoid paying money on the Sabbath, moved the Beyt Tikkun Synagogue closer to his Berkeley home to the East Bay, near the UC Berkeley campus, on advice of his doctors after cancer surgery.
+In 2010, Lerner, recovering from cancer, moved Beyt Tikkun closer to his Berkeley home: the East Bay, near the U.C.
+Berkeley campus.

 Controversies

 Beyt Tikkun found itself in the middle of controversies in 2005 and 2007 when it invited anti-war activist Cindy Sheehan to speak during Yom Kippur services.

-Code Pink activist Rae Abliea addressed the synagogue, against the Israeli occupation of the Gaza Strip, on September 29, 2011.
+Code Pink activist Rae Abliea addressed the synagogue—against the Israeli occupation of the Gaza Strip—on September 29, 2011.

 Awards and honors

 While at the Seminary, Lerner was elected national president of Atid, the college organization of the United Synagogue of America.
 Lerner was chosen by Utne Reader in 1995 as one of the world's "100 top visionaries" along with Vaclav Havel and Noam Chomsky.
 In 2005 Lerner received the Gandhi, King, Ikeda Community Builders Prize from Morehouse College in Atlanta in recognition of his work in forging a "progressive middle path that is both pro-Israel and pro-Palestine" in his book Healing Israel/Palestine and in his writing in Tikkun magazine.
 Tikkun magazine, which Lerner continues to edit, received from the mainstream media organization RNA The Religion Newswriters Association, the "Best Magazine of the Year" Award in both 2014 and 2015.